Kaidu–Kublai war

-The Kaidu–Kublai war was a war between Kaidu and Kublai (and his successor Temür) from 1268 to 1301.
-Kaidu was the leader of the House of Ögedei and the de facto khan of the Chagatai Khanate, while Kublai was the founder of the Yuan dynasty.
+Kaidu, the leader of the Mongol House of Ögedei, fought a war against Kublai Khan and his successor Temür from 1268 to 1301.
+Kaidu was the de facto khan of the Chagatai Khanate, while Kublai was the founder of the Yuan dynasty.
 The Kaidu–Kublai war followed the Toluid Civil War (1260–1264) and resulted in the permanent division of the Mongol Empire.
 By the time of Kublai's death in 1294, the Mongol Empire had fractured into four separate polities: the Golden Horde khanate in the northwest, the Chagatai Khanate in the middle, the Ilkhanate in the southwest, and the Yuan dynasty in the east based in modern-day Beijing.
 Although Temür later made peace with the three western khanates in 1304 after Kaidu's death, the four successor states of the Mongol Empire continued their own separate development and fell at different times.

 History

 Chagatai–Ilkhanid war

 After the Toluid Civil War, Kublai Khan summoned Kaidu at his court, but Kaidu avoided appearing at his court, and his enmity was a constant obstacle to Kublai's ambitions to control the whole Mongol Empire.

 Baraq was dispatched to Central Asia to take the throne of Chagatai Khanate in 1266, and almost immediately, he repudiated the authority of Kublai as Great Khan.
 Kaidu and Baraq fought for a while, and Kaidu gained control of the region around Bukhara.
 Kaidu convinced Baraq to attack the Persia-based Ilkhanate, which was an ally of Kublai Khan's Yuan dynasty based in China.
 A peace treaty was made among Mengu-Timur, khan of the Golden Horde, Kaidu, and Baraq against the Yuan dynasty and the Ilkhanate around 1267.
-However, Baraq suffered a large defeat at Herat on July 22, 1270, against Ilkhan Abagha.
+However, Baraq suffered a heavy defeat at Herat on July 22, 1270, against Ilkhan Abagha.
 Baraq died en route to meet Kaidu who had been waiting for his weakness.
 The Chagatayid princes, including Mubarak Shah, submitted to Kaidu and proclaimed him as their overlord.
 The sons of Baraq rebelled against Kaidu but they were defeated.
 Many of the Chagatayid princes fled to the Ilkhanate.
 Kaidu's early attempt to rule the Chagatayids faced serious resistance.
 The Mongol princes such as Negübei, whom he appointed khan of the House of Chagatai, revolted several times.
 Stable control came when Duwa was made khan who became his number two in 1282.
-The Golden Horde based in Russia also became an ally of Kaidu.
+The Golden Horde based in Sarai on the Lower Volga also became an ally of Kaidu.